hbz5000/CALFEWS/README.md

 ## Running the multi-objective optimization

+1. First run the baseline simulations with no new infrastructure by submitting submit_baselines_anvil.sh to the SLURM scheduler via sbatch.
+I ran all 100 simulations at once using a single job with 1 task of 100 cores.
+This took ~13 minutes.
-1. Run submit_moo_infra.sh for multiple seeds.
+2. Run submit_moo_infra.sh for multiple seeds.
 Each submisssion uses 128 nodes on Stampede2.
 I ran 6 seeds: 3 with
    dv_formulation=1, 3 with dv_formulation=2.
 For each, begin with numFEPrevious=0 (a fresh start for MOEA), and run for 48 hours.
-2. Once each of these has finished, it will store results in `results/infra_moo/dv{dv_formulation}_seed{seed}/` -> move this to `results/MOO_results_s2/dv{dv_formulation}_seed{seed}_round1/` for storage.
+3. Once each of these has finished, it will store results in `results/infra_moo/dv{dv_formulation}_seed{seed}/` -> move this to `results/MOO_results_s2/dv{dv_formulation}_seed{seed}_round1/` for storage.
-3. Now create a new directory `results/infra_moo/dv{dv_formulation}_seed{seed}/` for the round 2 results to be written to.
+4. Now create a new directory `results/infra_moo/dv{dv_formulation}_seed{seed}/` for the round 2 results to be written to.
 Within it, create a directory `checkpts/`.
 Within that, copy the file `results/MOO_results_s2/dv{dv_formulation}_seed{seed}_round1/checkpts/s{seed}_nfe{NFE_last}.checkpt` from the previous round's results, where NFE_last is the largest number file listed in this directory.
 This file represents a snapshot of the Borg MOEA's state after a particular number of function evaluations - snapshots are made every 100 evaluations.
 We want to use the most recent snapshot before the job ran out of time and exited.
 This will be used for a starting point for the second round.
-4. Now within `submit_moo_infra.sh`, change `numFEPrevious` to this same value as the checkpoint file in the last step for each dv_formulation/seed combo, and rerun each seed for a second round.
+5. Now within `submit_moo_infra.sh`, change `numFEPrevious` to this same value as the checkpoint file in the last step for each dv_formulation/seed combo, and rerun each seed for a second round.
-5. Once these complete, repeat steps 2-4 again in order to run a third round based on the checkpoint from the second round.
+6. Once these are complete, repeat steps 3-5 again in order to run a third round based on the checkpoint from the second round.
 Based on my available computing budget, I only ran round 3 for 24 hours, for a total of 5 days computing across the 3 rounds for each seed.